 Black Bull, Gartmore

 Any excuse to visit this lovely hilltop village is OK by us.
-There are easy forest walks here, and the Black Bull – run by the famously dynamic Liz MacGregor – is a friendly place for a blether with the locals and for reasonably priced food and drink.
+There are easy forest walks here, and the Black Bull – run by the villagers as a community enterprise - is a friendly place for a blether with the locals and for reasonably priced food and drink.

 Lake of Menteith Hotel, Port of Menteith

-A lovely 25-minute stroll along the lake from our log cabins and chalets, the Lake of Menteith Hotel has an amazing setting (nearly as good as ours!) with fantastic views over the loch from the bar, conservatory dining room and lawns.
-Start with haggis bonbons and drinks on the lawn watching ospreys dive for trout; order the pan-roast hake on chorizo and four-bean stew, and you may never leave.
+A lovely 25-minute stroll along the lake from our log cabins and chalets, the Lake of Menteith Hotel has an amazing setting (nearly as good as ours!) with fantastic views over the water from the bar, conservatory dining room and lawns.
+Start with drinks on the lawn watching ospreys dive for trout; before heading in to eat, where those trout may also be on the menu, along with many other delights.

 Venachar Lochside, Loch Venachar

 All but dipping a toe in Loch Venachar, this panoramic cafe has vast picture windows out over the water.
-A great menu full of Scottish produce – or just come for tea and cake on lovely lawns beside the loch.
+A great menu full of Scottish produce – or just come for tea and cake on picnic tables beside the loch.

 MHOR 84 & Monachyle MHOR, Balquhidder

-Both are utterly brilliant, mixing great food with upbeat, informal service in quirky, West End Glasow-meets-country house hotel surrounds.
-Both restaurants are run by the Lewises, mates from way back, who also run MHOR Bread artisan bakery/cafe and MHOR Fish upmarket chippy in Callander.
-Four miles from Rob Roy’s grave up a beautiful, big-mountain glen with red deer and Highland Cows, Monachyle MHOR is the outstanding foodie choice in the Trossachs, but we love the mismatched, boutique decor at MHOR 84 – and amazing Eggs Benedict brunch if you’re up here for a walk or a cycle from Callander on National Route 7.
+Both are utterly brilliant, mixing great food with upbeat, informal service in quirky, West End Glasgow-meets-country house hotel surrounds.
+Both restaurants are run by the Lewises, mates from way back, who also run MHOR Bread artisan bakery/cafe and MHOR Fish chippy in Callander.
+Four miles from Rob Roy’s grave up a beautiful, big-mountain glen with red deer and Highland cows, Monachyle MHOR is the outstanding foodie choice in the Trossachs, but we love the mismatched, boutique decor at MHOR 84 – and amazing eggs Benedict brunch if you’re up here for a walk or a cycle from Callander on National Route 7.